Julian Ashton: Julian Ashton Art School

 The Sydney Art School (also known as the Julian Ashton Art School), which Ashton established in 1890 as the "Academy Julian", has been an influential art school in Australia.

-Julian Ashton students have included William Dobell, John Olsen, Fred Leist, Brett Whiteley, and Nora Heysen.
+Julian Ashton students have included William Dobell, John Olsen, Fred Leist, Brett Whiteley, Lola Ridge, Justine Kong Sing, Anne Dangar, and Nora Heysen.

 (Julian) Howard Ashton's son, J. Richard Ashton, and his wife Wenda ran the School from 1960, when, among many gifted artists, Ian Chapman and Archibald Prize winner Francis Giacco attended, until 1977 when Phillip Ashton (Richard's son) became Principal, this being the time of Hadyn Wilson, political cartoonist Bill Leak and artist Paul Newton.

 In 1988 the school was incorporated and Paul Delprat, Julian Ashton's great-grandson, himself an ex-student took over the running of the school, becoming the principal.
 In 1989 the school's antique casts and easels, which date back to 1890, were classified by the National Trust.
 The school's main campus is in The Rocks, Sydney, located opposite the Museum of Contemporary Art Australia at 117–119 George Street, The Rocks.
 The building is listed on the New South Wales State Heritage Register.
 Since 2004 the school has also conducted classes at Headland Park, Georges Heights, Mosman.